guileen/guileen.github.com/_posts/2016-10-17-classic-computer-sciense-books.md

 ## Information theory 信息论
 * Shannon, C.E.
 (1948)  "A mathematical theory of communication"
+* Hamming, Richard (1950) "Error detecting and error correcting codes"
+* Huffman, D. (1952).
+"A Method for the Construction of Minimum-Redundancy Codes"
+* Ziv, J.; Lempel, A. (1977).
+"A universal algorithm for sequential data compression"
 * 1991 Elements of Information Theory

 ## Computer Architecture 计算机架构